tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 When a CN, that received the joining request, has a similar node id to the new CC or CN then that node must add the peer address to their routing table.
 All CNs with similar node ids to the new CC or CN should have a copy of the new peer address in their routing tables.

-To limit potential attacks, only one registration with the same online communication address can be stored in the routing table of a CN.
+To limit potential attacks, only one registration for a specific node type with the same online communication address can be stored in the routing table of a CN.
 This restriction will limit Bad Actors from spinning up multiple CNs on a single computer.

 #### Joining the Network using a Joining Request